Can't Shake the Feeling: Chart performance

 "Can't Shake the Feeling" entered the UK Singles Chart at number 27 on 25 November 1989, climbed the following two weeks until reaching a peak of number eight, and charted for a total of nine weeks.
 In Ireland, it ranked from 30 November 1989 and for three weeks, with a peak at number seven.
 It was also a top ten hit in Finland and was a hit in Spain where it was much aired on radio, which allowed it to top the airplay chart.
-However, it achieved a moderate success in other European contries, becoming only a top 40 hit in Belgium (Flanders), and a top 50 hit in France and Germany.
+However, it achieved a moderate success in other European countries, becoming only a top 40 hit in Belgium (Flanders), and a top 50 hit in France and Germany.
 Similarly, it just entered the top 100 in Australia, stalling at number 97.
 On the Eurochart Hot 100, it started at number 86 on 2 December 1989, climbed to a peak of number 32 in its fifth week and fell off the top 100 after eight weeks of presence.
 On the European Airplay Top 50, it peaked at number 36 and remained on the chart for three weeks.